 Available on Amazon.

-This is 294 pages of tools, strategies, and coaching techniques for creating powerful questions.
+This book contains tools, strategies, and coaching techniques for creating powerful questions.

 Franklin also shares 25 themes that underlie every coaching situation.